chromium/chromium/docs/git_submodules.md

 submodules.
 While we do our best to hide complexities of submodules, some will be exposed.

+IMPORTANT NOTE: Due to a bug in fsmonitor, we encourage you to disable it until the underlying bug is fixed.
+More details in https://crbug.com/1475405.

 [TOC]

 ## A quick introduction to Git submoduldes